 Titre testing is a blood test that your vet can do to show which illnesses your dog already has immunity against, but it doesn't replace vaccinations and pets will still need to have had their initial course.

-"Some individuals choose to titre test following these primary core vaccines," says veterinary surgeon Dr Sophie Bell.
+"Some pet owners choose to titre test following the primary core vaccines," says veterinary surgeon Dr Sophie Bell.
 "This involves a blood test to look for the antibody levels.
-If they are moderate to high, vaccination may not take place that year but if they are low a booster will be required.
+If they’re moderate to high, vaccination may not take place that year but if they’re low, a booster will be needed.

-"It is important to note that some establishments such as boarding kennels, will not be able to board your dogs based on a titre test alone.
-They often require full vaccination history."
+"It’s important to note that some establishments such as boarding kennels, will not be able to board your dogs based on a titre test alone.
+They often need a full vaccination history."

 Kitten vaccinations